tab1-web/faq/docs/eternal/faq.md

 - After 3 months into the Season, all the characters go to the Main Server.

+- After merge there is decent amount of people playing still, can be up to ~1k.

+## Why can't I chat?

+- When you reach `Level 40` you are able to chat, it's to prevent people from advertising.

 ## What is the Adena limit?

 - Around ~2,147,483,647, you can use Gold Bars that are worth 500m Adena.